roadwarrior99/raphael/README.md

 - ObsStudioServerKey

 # Local Raphael Configuration
-## config.yml should be have all user configurable settings for raphael.
+## config.yml should have all user configurable settings for raphael.

 ### Change these settings to your Twitch user name:
 - twitch_irc_channel (Where Raphael should respond to questions)